PeterM45/email-scrape/README.md

 - `signal`: abort signal to cancel the request.
 - `userAgent`: override the default user-agent string.
 - `headers`: additional headers to merge with defaults.
+- `followContactPages`: if true (default), automatically discovers and scrapes contact/about pages for additional emails.

 ## Scripts